hnrss/go-hnrss/README.md

 Hacker News RSS (hnrss)
 ========================

-(under active development, not publicly accessible as of August 25, 2018.)

 hnrss provides custom, realtime [RSS][] feeds for [Hacker News][].

 Here is a brief overview of the features available in hnrss: